-The instrument was also delivered to the Swiss Civil Protection Service and to the Dutch army as "Veldtelefoontoestel TA-3001".
+The FTf 50 was also distributed to the Swiss Civil Protection Service and exported to the Dutch Army, where it was designated the "Veldtelefoontoestel TA-3001."

 At truefork.org you can finde a very good repair guide for a common problem of some of the FTf 50 magnetos.
 With age the centrifugal force switch gets stuck and the magneto coil is always shortened, resulting in stiff cranking and not generating ring current.